 On an on-going basis, recruitment notices of apprenticeship sponsors are posted on HireNet Hawaii for staff and jobseekers to review.
 These notices are also forwarded by WDD Administration to the AJCs on the Counties where recruitment will take place, and to Adult Education and VR State Offices.
-The minimum qualifications of the apprenticeship programs are posted on the WDD site with contact information for each apprenticeship program.
-After years of recession, construction has finally gained ground and more apprentices are being recruited to keep up with growing demand and to replace a significant number of journey workers who will be retiring within the next 10 years.
+The minimum qualifications of the apprenticeship programs are posted on the WDD site with contact information for each apprentices are being recruited to keep up with growing demand and to replace a significant number of journey workers who will be retiring within the next 10 years.
 Those interested in apprenticeships are advised by the AJCs to learn more, apply for openings, and prepare through training, if necessary.
 Many applicants fail to meet minimum levels of math required for the job and benefit from remedial education offered by WIOA under Title II.